Particeep/api-sdk-js/README.md

-# Particeep API Client for JavaScript
+# Particeep API Client for JavaScript!